It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 That’s why our weight loss programme includes access to personalised, expert guidance on how to make changes and stick with them.

-But for now, here’s some tips to help set you up for success:
+But for now, here are some tips to help set you up for success:

 Eat well

 It sounds obvious, but your diet is crucial in helping you lose weight.
-There’s no consensus on what the “best” option here is, nor is there a specific diet that’s recommended for Mounjaro.
-But the general advice is to reduce calorie intake and eat a nutritionally-balanced diet.
+There’s no consensus on what the “best” option here is, nor is there a specific Mounjaro diet.
+But the general advice is to eat a nutritionally-balanced diet.
 That means plenty of whole grains (like brown rice) and at least five servings per day of fruit and vegetables, with only a little bit of foods high in fat or sugar.
+We know that those who make these lifestyle changes see great long term results, and it’s the key to maintaining your results

 Keep tabs on yourself